Domesticated plants and animals of Austronesia: Oryza sativa (rice)

 Much later Austronesian voyages from Island Southeast Asia succeeded in bringing rice to Guam during the Latte Period (1,100 to 300 BP).
 Guam is the only island in Oceania where rice was grown in pre-colonial times.

 Pandanus (pandan)

 Pandanus (Pandanus spp.) are very important cultivated plants in the Pacific, second only in importance and pervasiveness to coconuts.
 Every part of the plant is utilized, including for food, building materials, traditional medicine, and fiber and weaving materials in various cultures in Austronesia.
 The plants (particularly the fragrant flowers) also had spiritual significance among the native animist Austronesian religions.

 Pandanus were also profoundly crucial in enabling the Austronesian expansion.
 Their leaves were traditionally woven into mats used in the sails for Austronesian outrigger ships.
 Sails allowed Austronesians to embark on long-distance voyaging.
 In some cases, however, they were one-way voyages.
-The failure of pandanus to establish populations in Rapa Nui and Aotearoa is believed to have isolated their settlements from the rest of Polynesia.
+The failure of pandanus to establish populations in Easter Island and New Zealand is believed to have isolated their settlements from the rest of Polynesia.